X16Community/x16-docs/X16 Reference - 04 - BASIC.md

 ### PSGCHORD

-**TYPE: Command**
+**TYPE: Statement**
 **FORMAT: PSGCHORD &lt;first voice&gt;,&lt;string&gt;**

-**Action:** This command uses the same syntax as `PSGPLAY`, but instead of playing a series of notes, it will start all of the notes in the string simultaneously on one or more voices.
+**Action:** This command uses the same syntax as [`PSGPLAY`](#psgplay), but instead of playing a series of notes, it will start all of the notes in the string simultaneously on one or more voices.
 The first parameter to `PSGCHORD` is the first voice to use, and will be used for the first note in the string, and subsequent notes in the string will be started on subsequent voices, with the voice after 15 being voice 0.

-All macros are supported, even the ones that only affect `PSGPLAY` and `FMPLAY`.
+All macros are supported, even the ones that only affect `PSGPLAY` and [`FMPLAY`](#fmplay).

 The full set of macros is documented [here](X16%20Reference%20-%20Appendix%20A%20-%20Sound.md#basic-fmplay-and-psgplay-string-macros).

-**EXAMPLE of the PSGCHORD statement:**
+**EXAMPLE of the PSGCHORD Statement:**

 ```BASIC
 10 PSGINIT